nextcloud/tasks/README.md

-tasks_enhanced
+tasks
 ==============

-Enhanced task app for ownCloud
+Task app for ownCloud